-A score of 2.0 was assigned to this metric considering the following factors:
+A score of 0.8 was assigned to this metric considering the following factors:

-- ✓ Exceptional HSE record Alvopetro maintained its exceptional HSE with zero safety incidents in 2022; - ✓ Reportable environmental spills Alvopetro had no reportable spills in 2022; - ✓ Inaugural sustainability report Alvopetro released its first sustainability report in August 2022 relating to metrics for the 2021 year; and - ✓ Voluntary social contribution In 2022, Alvopetro expanded its voluntary social contribution program targeting the long-term sustainability of seven communities within its direct and indirect areas of influence.
-2022 programs included: - o a music and arts program for 144 students; - o a program working with 40 families to boost small plot farming productivity through circular water systems and collective cooperation in productive systems and techniques; - o a youth volleyball program offering free volleyball practice for over 60 students and young adults; and - o commencement of support for a nature conservation program focused on conservation awareness and restoration of habitats for the maned three-toed sloth.
+- ★ HSE record While no safety incidents were reported for Alvopetro employees in 2023, there were two lost-time incidents reported by contractors of Alvopetro in 2023. - ✓ Reportable environmental spills5 Alvopetro had no reportable spills in 2023. - ✓ Sustainability report Alvopetro released its second annual sustainability report relating to metrics for the 2022 year. - ✓ Voluntary social contribution In 2023, Alvopetro continued its efforts to support and engage with the local communities through an expanded voluntary social contribution program.
+2023 programs included: - a music and arts program benefiting over 800 students; - a program working with over 200 families in rural communities encouraging small plot farming productivity through training in circular water systems and collective cooperation in productive systems and techniques and providing health and wellness assistance and guidance to families to promote social well-being; - a youth volleyball program offering free volleyball practice and assistance for competitions for over 80 students and young adults; and - commencement of support for a nature conservation program focused on conservation awareness and restoration of habitats for the maned three-toed sloth.